ragulpr/wtte-rnn/README.md

 # Status and Roadmap

 The project is under development.
 The goal is to create a forkable and easily deployable model framework.
-WTTE-RNN is the algorithm, churn_watch is the deployment
+WTTE-RNN is the algorithm but the whole project aims to be so much more.
+It's a visual philosophy and an opinionated idea about how churn-monitoring and reporting can be made beautiful and easy.
-- an opinionated idea about how churn-monitoring and reporting can be made beautiful and easy.

 Pull-requests, recommendations, comments and contributions very welcome.

 ## What's in the repository